E01N/GoodTaco/README.md

 ## Good Taco

  Good Taco is a site for a taco resturant.
-My air for the site was for customers to get a feel for the resturant, view images, view the menu and reserve a table for a time and date.
+My aim for the site was for customers to get a feel for the resturant, view images, view the menu and reserve a table for a time and date.
 ---
 ## [View the deployed website here!](https://e01n.github.io/Good-Taco/)
 ---